tag1consulting/goose/README.md

 Calls to `client.set_failure(tag, Option<request>, Option<headers>, Option<body>)` can be used to tell Goose that a request failed even though the server returned a successful status code, and will automatically invoke `log_debug()` for you.
 See `examples/drupal_loadtest` and `examples/umami` to see how you might use `set_failure` to generate useful debug logs.

-When the load test is run with the `--debug-file=foo` command line option, where `foo` is either a relative or an absolute path, Goose will log all debug generated by calls to `client.log_debug()` (or to `client.set_failure()`) to this file.
+When the load test is run with the `--debug-log=foo` command line option, where `foo` is either a relative or an absolute path, Goose will log all debug generated by calls to `client.log_debug()` (or to `client.set_failure()`) to this file.
 If the file already exists it will be overwritten.
 The following is an example debug log file entry:

 ```json
 {"body":"<!DOCTYPE html>\n<html>\n  <head>\n    <title>503 Backend fetch failed</title>\n  </head>\n  <body>\n    <h1>Error 503 Backend fetch failed</h1>\n    <p>Backend fetch failed</p>\n    <h3>Guru Meditation:</h3>\n    <p>XID: 923425</p>\n    <hr>\n    <p>Varnish cache server</p>\n  </body>\n</html>\n","header":"{\"date\": \"Wed, 01 Jul 2020 10:27:31 GMT\", \"server\": \"Varnish\", \"content-type\": \"text/html; charset=utf-8\", \"retry-after\": \"5\", \"x-varnish\": \"923424\", \"age\": \"0\", \"via\": \"1.1 varnish (Varnish/6.1)\", \"x-varnish-cache\": \"MISS\", \"x-varnish-cookie\": \"SESSd7e04cba6a8ba148c966860632ef3636=hejsW1mQnnsHlua0AicCjEpUjnCRTkOLubwL33UJXRU\", \"content-length\": \"283\", \"connection\": \"keep-alive\"}","request":{"elapsed":4192,"final_url":"http://local.dev/node/3247","method":"GET","name":"(Auth) comment form","redirected":false,"response_time":8,"status_code":503,"success":false,"update":false,"url":"http://local.dev/node/3247","user":4},"tag":"post_comment: no form_build_id found on node/3247"}
 ```

-If `--debug-file=foo` is not specified at run time, nothing will be logged and there is no measurable overhead in your load test.
+If `--debug-log=foo` is not specified at run time, nothing will be logged and there is no measurable overhead in your load test.

 By default Goose writes debug logs in JSON Lines format.
 The `--debug-format` option can be used to log in `json` or `raw` format.
 The `raw` format is Rust's debug output of the `GooseDebug` object.